-Ken Chapple, BSc, BEcon, is the director responsible for the implementation and supervision of the gold exploration program and budget of Gold Aura.
-Ken was previously exploration manager with Union Capital Ltd. From 1994 to1997, Ken managed exploration activities in Papua New Guinea for Union Capital, resulting in the discovery of the Gamata Gold Deposit in the D'Entrecasteaux Islands of Papua New Guinea.
+Ken Chapple B. Sc., B Econ. is the Director responsible for the implementation and supervision of the gold exploration program and budget of Gold Aura.
+Ken was previously the Exploration Manager with Union Capital Limited.
+From 1994-1997, Ken managed exploration activities in Papua New Guinea for Union Capital resulting in the discovery of the Gamata Gold Deposit in the D'Entrecasteauz Islands of Papua New Guinea.
 In 1998 he identified the Mehidiabad lead-zinc deposit in Central Iran, which has now shown to be probably the world's largest undeveloped zinc resource.
 Before joining the Union group, Ken worked with BHP exploration for 23 years.
-Ken is a director of Union Resource Management Pty Ltd and Union Zinc Pty Ltd.
+Ken is currently a director of Union Resource Management Pty Ltd and Union Zinc Pty Limited.